 Export to PowerPoint or another file format in Keynote on Mac

 To save a copy of a Keynote presentation in another format, you export it in the new format.
 This is useful when you need to send the presentation to people who are using different software.
 Any changes made to the exported presentation don’t affect the original.
-Keynote also remembers the last export preferences you used.
+Keynote also remembers the last export settings you used.

 Note: If the original file has a password, it applies to copies exported in PDF, PowerPoint, and Keynote ’09 formats, but you can change or remove it.